msimon96/msimon96/README.md

 <h2>🎓 Education</h2>

-- Master of Science - Cybersecurity and Information Assuarance
+- Master of Science - Cybersecurity and Information Assurance
 - Master of Business Administration
 - Bachelor of Science - Network Operations and Security